 While many STEM students set their sights on tech startups, defense technology and software companies - and those fields are certainly critical to moving business forward - others feel drawn to use their STEM superpowers for good, working at one of the millions of nonprofit organizations worldwide.
 There are 1.5 million in the United States alone, according to the National Center for Charitable Statistics.

 So let's get some more numbers out of the way.
 The nonprofit sector accounts for 11.4 million jobs.
-That's over 10 percent of all private sector employment, according to the Bureau of Labor Statistics: The Economics Daily.
-In 2012, the most recent data available, double-digit employment was prominent across the Northeast and North, while the South and a handful of states in the West saw less than 8 percent employment, according to BLS.
+That's over 10% of all private sector employment, according to the Bureau of Labor Statistics: The Economics Daily.
+In 2012, the most recent data available, double-digit employment was prominent across the Northeast and North, while the South and a handful of states in the West saw less than 8% employment, according to BLS.

 Employment growth in nonprofits is also worth a look.
 According to the Chronicle of Philanthropy, from 2003-13:

 Working for a nonprofit doesn't necessarily mean giving up a lucrative salary, either.
 A 2016 salary survey reported that STEM grads were expected to receive the highest starting salaries, some exceeding $60,000, according to the National Association of Colleges and Employers.
 Combine that knowledge with recent data that found there is no statistical gap in compensation - wages plus benefits - for management and professionals at nonprofits and for-profits, according to the Bureau of Labor Statistics: Monthly Labor Review.

 Of course, nonprofit employees aren't the only ones working for causes.
 From government programs to companies that run charitable offshoots, there's plenty of room to do good on the job.

 Sites like WorkForGood.org post careers with purpose, allowing you to apply the skills you've developed from a degree program or on-the-job experience to an organization promoting good in the world.
 Peruse the listings to find STEM opportunities like: